The carotid arteries are a pair of blood vessels. There's one on each side of the neck. The carotid arteries deliver blood to the brain and head.

-Carotid artery disease occurs when fatty deposits (plaques) clog the blood vessels that deliver blood to your brain and head (carotid arteries).
-The blockage increases your risk of stroke, a medical emergency that occurs when the blood supply to the brain is interrupted or seriously reduced.
+Carotid artery disease occurs when fatty deposits, called plaques, clog the blood vessels that deliver blood to the brain and head (carotid arteries).
+The clog increases the risk of stroke.
+Stroke is a medical emergency that occurs when the brain loses all or much of its blood supply.

-Stroke deprives your brain of oxygen.
-Within minutes, brain cells begin to die.
-Stroke is the most common cause of death and the leading cause of permanent disability in the U.S.
+During a stroke, the brain doesn't get oxygen and brain cells begin to die within minutes.
+Stroke is a leading cause of death and disability in the U.S.

-Carotid artery disease develops slowly.
-The first sign that you have the condition may be a stroke or transient ischemic attack (TIA).
-A TIA is a temporary shortage of blood flow to your brain.
+Carotid artery disease often develops slowly.
+The first sign of the condition might be a stroke or transient ischemic attack (TIA).
+A TIA is a temporary shortage of blood flow to the brain.

-Treatment of carotid artery disease usually involves a combination of lifestyle changes, medication and sometimes surgery.
+Treatment of carotid artery disease usually involves lifestyle changes, medicines and sometimes surgery.

-In its early stages, carotid artery disease often doesn't produce any signs or symptoms.
-The condition may go unnoticed until it's serious enough to deprive your brain of blood, causing a stroke or TIA.
+In its early stages, carotid artery disease often doesn't have symptoms.
+The condition might not be obvious until it's serious enough to deprive the brain of blood, causing a stroke or TIA.

-- Sudden numbness or weakness in the face or limbs, often on only one side of the body
+- Sudden numbness or weakness in the face or limbs, often on one side of the body.

 When to see a doctor